 Festivals in the Philippines

 As an extremely religious country, most of the festivals in the Philippines revolve around the Christian calendar.
-This can affect the best the time to visit the Philippines.
-During Easter week, the country grinds to a halt, so it’s not the best time to visit the Philippines!
+This can affect the best the time to travel to the Philippines.
+During Easter week, the country grinds to a halt, so it’s not the best time to plan a trip to the Philippines!